Lanes are painted on the road to separate traffic. It’s important that you use lanes correctly.

-Make sure you are in the correct lane for the direction that you are travelling.
+Make sure you're in the correct lane for the direction that you're travelling.
 Follow the direction of any arrows marked on the road.

 If there are no arrows:

-Ideally, you should stay in the same lane all the way through the intersection.
-Don't change lanes unless you can do so safely.
+You should stay in the same lane all the way through the intersection.

 When turning right from a road that has more than one marked lane in each direction into another road with more than one marked lane in each direction: